Chocolate ~ Natures Health Foods

 Using Grand Marnier, it's really easy and doesn't take long as there aren't a whole lot of ingredients and the best part is... the results are nothing short of spectacular.

-This dark chocolate dessert recipe will impress anyone and everyone!
+This dessert recipe will impress anyone and everyone!

-Note that you're also using premium dark-chocolate to get all those antioxidant health benefits.
+Note that you're also using "premium" to get all those antioxidant health benefits.

 5-6 servings